adamhoof/Automatic_drink_mixer_display_interface/README.md

 # AutomaticDrinkMixer

-Custom AutomaticDrinkMixer solution, made as a school project.
+Custom AutomaticDrinkMixer solution, done as a school project.